Superconductor Docs

 Auto-launch implementations

 In Project Settings under the Meetings section, there's an optional setting: Automatically launch an implementation on created tickets.
 Any workspace member with project edit permissions (owner, admin, or developer) can toggle this on.
-When enabled, any ticket the meeting assistant creates will immediately kick off an implementation using your project's configured coding agent.
+When enabled, new meetings start with the Launch implementations toggle turned on, so any ticket the meeting assistant creates will immediately kick off an implementation using your project's configured coding agent.
 This is useful if you want work to start right away without manual intervention.

 Inviting the bot to a meeting